RawTherapee/RawPedia/content/Local_Adjustments/index.md

 <!-- -->

-- Then choose the blend mode (under the heading "Merge with Original/Previous/Background") and adjust the settings : "Merge background", Opacity, Contrast Threshold.
+- Then choose the blend mode (under the heading "Merge with Original/Previous/Background") and adjust the settings: "Merge background", Opacity, Contrast Threshold.
 - The other parameters in the Color & Light module can also be used if you wish (e.g. Lightness, Contrast, Saturation etc.).